rokyan/hfdp/README.md

 *Composite* - compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly.

 *State* - allow an object to alter its behavior when its internal state changes.
 The object will appear to change its class.

+*Proxy* - provide a surrogate or placeholder for another object to control access to it.